databendlabs/openraft/guide/src/getting-started.md

 - Define client request and response;
 - Implement a storage to let raft store its state;
-- Implement a network layer for raft to transmit messages.
+- Implement a network layer for the raft to transmit messages.

 ## 1. Define client request and response

 A request is some data that modifies the raft state machine.
-A response is some data that the raft state machine returns to client.
+A response is some data that the raft state machine returns to the client.

 Request and response can be any types that impl `AppData` and `AppDataResponse`, e.g.: